DecisionToolkit/dsntk-rs/recognizer/README.md

 ## Overview

-Decision table recognizer, used by other components of [Decision Toolkit](https://github.com/dsntk) project.
+Decision table recognizer, used by other components of [Decision Toolkit](https://crates.io/crates/dsntk).

 Recognizes decision tables defined as Unicode text.
 To be properly recognized, the structure of the decision table must be conformant to DMN™ standard.